 When did Dvořák move to America?

-In September 1892 Dvořák and his family left their comfortable life in Germany to sail for America.
+In September 1892 Dvořák and his family left their comfortable life in Bohemia to sail for America.
 But by the shores of America on 27 September 1892, Dvořák may have regretted making the journey to America.
 His transatlantic voyage on the passenger steamship SS Saale had been horrendous – a storm-tossed, nine-day trip from Bremen, Germany to Hoboken, New Jersey with his wife Anna and two children in harness.
 ‘Everyone on the ship was ailing,’ he later wrote.
 Everyone, that is, except himself, who seemed strangely immune to the sickly swell of the ocean.

 Why did Dvořák go to New York city?